-Paying back your student loan
+Paying back student loans

 If you’re worries about paying back student loans as soon as you leave university, you needn’t be.
 You have to be earning over a certain amount before you start paying it back.
 So your student loan doesn’t need to be part of your post-uni ‘I don’t know what to do with my life’ panic.

 How much you need to be earning depends on what your uni fees were.
 If you don’t remember the hoo-hah, they shot up from roughly £3000 a year to £9000 in 2012.
 So…

 …if you started your degree BEFORE Sep 1st 2012, you’re on Plan 1

-If you’re from Northern Ireland or Scotland
+If you’re from Northern Ireland or Scotland:

-No matter when you started your degree, you have to be earning more than £17,775.
+No matter when you started your degree, you have to be earning more than £25,000.

 If I’m earning over those amounts, how much do I have to pay back?

-How do I pay it back?
+How do I pay back a student loan?